Why your last video didn't work. (It wasn't the production.)

 We get a working Playbook, not a pitch.

 A twelve-section Strategy Playbook — objectives, ICPs, the 30-idea matrix, Mission Metrics, a 90-day calendar — that our own team runs from on day one.
-It's an asset, not an invoice.
+It's an asset.

 The promise